jennguyen1/nhuyhoa/_posts/2015-12-19-Reshaping.md

 </table>
 </div><p></p>

-One potentially annoying error might occur when you do this.
 If there are duplicated entries of the $$id$$ and $$variable$$, then the function will want to aggregate the duplicated values in each cell.

 {% highlight r %}